Durable Value identifies start-ups at Seed on track for developing ‘economic moat’ Competitive Advantages in 2-3 years’ time.

 For more information on how Durable Value works:

 ¹ A copy of the raw data is available on request.
+Past performance is not an indicator of future results.
 Note- The average Seed holding period in the sample was only 4.3 yrs before exiting, resulting in a reduced MoIC for the successful companies.
 The sample’s distribution across the 4 ‘buckets’ is not representative of the overall population of start-ups, as pitch decks that are posted online feature survivorship bias (i.e. failed companies would be less likely to receive coverage), as well as the uploader’s cherry-picking due to their own biases.
-Past performance is not an indicator of future results.

 *All MoIC calculations are based on a hypothetical entry at a Seed round post-money valuation and exit at a liquidation event.
 Investor entry was assumed into the next funding round following the pitch deck’s release date.
 Exit/ Liquidation event was either: M&A, Secondary sale at a later round, Share Buyback after 7 years, or at company Closure.
 This ignores all pro-rata rights, liquidation preferences etc.